- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 Direct deposits are usually the hardest requirement to meet and are something that can trip you up if you don’t know what you’re doing.
 That’s because, for most banks, only certain types of deposits count as a “direct deposit.”

 There are basically two ways to do a direct deposit.
 You can either do a “real” direct deposit.
 Or you can do a “fake” direct deposit.
-Let’s look at the differences.
+Let’s look at the differences between the two:

 Gusto is one payroll company that makes it particularly easy to get bank account bonuses, and it’s the payroll company that my wife uses for her dental practice.
 What makes Gusto really amazing is that you can switch your direct deposit anytime and you can split up your paychecks between different bank accounts.

-My wife started using Gusto when she bought her practice last year, and this is really a game changer for my bank account bonus system.
-If you are lucky enough to have an employer that uses Gusto, seriously, take advantage of it!
+My wife started using Gusto when she bought her practice and it’s been a game-changer for my bank account bonus system.
+If you are lucky enough to have an employer that uses Gusto, take advantage of it!

 You need to know a little vocabulary before we continue.
 An ACH push involves doing a transfer out of one bank account and into another.
 An ACH pull is the same thing, but in reverse (pulling money from an outside bank account into your bank account).